azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

    -PolicyFolderPath "D:\ContosoPolicies"
 ```

-Step 4: Validate if policy is correctly uploaded and there is no missing mandatory policies using policy health check command
+Step 4: Validate if policy is correctly uploaded and there are no missing mandatory policies using policy health check command

 **Note:**
 It is always recommended to validate health of org policy for mandatory configurations and policy schema syntax issues using below command.
 You can review the failed checks and follow the remedy suggested.